pitzzahh/school-codes/README.md

 # school-codes
-Contains codes from some school activities (copy paste at your own risk)
+## Contains codes from some school activities (copy and paste at your own risk)